Calanthe: Description

 Orchids in the genus Calanthe are terrestrial with small, crowded pseudobulbs with thick roots and a few corrugated or wrinkled leaves with the base tapering to a petiole-like stalk.
 Some species are evergreen while others are deciduous.
 The flowers are delicate but showy, white, pink, yellow or orange and crowded near the end of an erect, sometimes arching flowering stem.
 The sepals and petals are relatively narrow, similar in size and spread widely.
 The labellum has three or four spreading lobes and in most species there is a spur at the base.
 Unlike similar orchids, the labellum of Calanthe orchids is fused to the column.

 Taxonomy and naming

 The genus Calanthe was first formally described in 1821 by Robert Brown and his manuscript was published in The Botanical Register.
 The name Calanthe is derived from the Ancient Greek words kallos meaning "beauty" and anthos meaning "flower".

 Distribution and habitat

 Calanthe species are found in all tropical areas, but mostly concentrated in Southeast Asia.
-Some species also range into subtropical and tropical lands such as China, India, Madagascar, Australia, Mexico, Central America, the West Indies and various islands of the Pacific and Indian Oceans.
+Some species also range into subtropical lands such as China, India, Madagascar, Australia, Mexico, Central America, the West Indies and various islands of the Pacific and Indian Oceans.